course-details-portlet

 Assessment and examination

-The exam is an individually written and practical semester assignment.
+The exam takes the form of a semester assignment, and it includes both a written and a practical component.
 The assignment will be graded passed or failed.

 Specific conditions